-It is a new beginning for Kratos in the latest God of War.
+It is a new beginning for Kratos in the latest God of War PS4.
+The game is also known as God of War 4.
 Living as a man, outside the shadow of the gods, he seeks solitude in the unfamiliar lands of Norse mythology.
 With new purpose and his son at his side, Kratos must fight for survival as powerful forces threaten to disrupt the new life he has created…”

-From Santa Monica Studio and creative director Cory Barlog comes a new beginning for God of War.
+From Santa Monica Studio and creative director Cory Barlog comes a new beginning for the game God of War 4.
 Living as a man outside the shadow of the gods, Kratos must adapt to unfamiliar lands, unexpected threats, and a second chance at being a father.
 Together with his son Atreus, the pair will venture into the brutal Norse wilds and fight to fulfil a deeply personal quest.

 His vengeance against the Gods of Olympus years behind him, Kratos now lives as a man in the realm of Norse Gods and monsters.
 It is in this harsh, unforgiving world that he must fight to survive … And teach his son to do the same.
 This startling reimagining of God of War deconstructs the core elements that defined the series—satisfying combat; breath-taking scale; and a powerful narrative—and fuses them anew.